 All available functions in GPT for Sheets

-Discover all available functions in GPT for Sheets, along with simple examples and an extensive list of paramaters.
+Discover all available functions in GPT for Sheets, along with simple examples and an extensive list of parameters.
 If you are looking for usage examples, click here.

 Prerequisites